Coherence of Supermassive Black Hole Binary Demographics with the nHz Stochastic Gravitational Wave Background: Discussions

 \subsection{Observational Constraints and Selection Effects on SMBHB Demographics}

 The observational detection of dual AGNs is crucial for bridging EM and GW observations and for testing models of SMBHB evolution.
 In this paper, we consider that SMBHBs are expected to undergo multiple active phases throughout their merger timescale, which typically spans a few hundred million to a few billion years.
 Since individual quasar lifetimes are estimated to be much shorter ($10^6$-$10^8$ years) \citep{Martini:2003ek}, the observed fraction of dual AGNs can be considered an average snapshot of these intermittent phases.
 This allows us to use the observed dual AGN fraction as a viable proxy for the underlying SMBHB population, including inactive binaries.
+A key assumption underlying our approach is that the observed dual AGN fraction $f_\mathrm{dual}$ traces the subset of SMBH binaries most relevant to the nHz SGWB.
+This requires coupled activation rather than independent SMBH activity; if triggering were purely stochastic, $f_{\rm dual}$ would be suppressed by the square of the duty cycle, making simultaneous activity extremely rare.
+Recent theoretical analyses combined with observational constraints suggest this triggering behavior. \citet{Padmanabhan:2024nvv} found that consistency between JWST dual AGN observations and NANOGrav's SGWB limits requires both BHs at kpc scales to be powered by shared gas reservoirs rather than activating independently. \citet{Casey-Clyde:2024hwg} performed a multi-messenger analysis combining NANOGrav's measurements with the periodic quasar catalog, demonstrating that quasars are up to 5 times more likely to host SMBHBs than random galaxies, indicating SMBHBs are more likely to be activated.
+Furthermore, \citet{2010MNRAS.407.1529H} showed through hydrodynamical simulations that the same large-scale gravitational torques that channel gas from kpc to sub-pc scales can trigger coherent activation of both SMBHs.
+Our result provides additional context: our dual AGN-based model reproduces the observed SGWB, interpreting $f_\mathrm{dual}$ as tracing the subset of binaries undergoing efficient gas-driven inspiral, implying dual AGN are likely to be the dominant SGWB sources over non-activated ones.
+We acknowledge that the precise relationship between $f_{\rm dual}$ and the underlying binary population remains to be established through expanded SMBH pair observations and improved theoretical modeling, including large-scale cosmological simulations.

 As for the observational selections of dual AGN samples, current observational methods are subject to certain selection biases that limit our understanding of the underlying SMBHB population.
 For instance, the wavelength-dependent selection effects bias samples, with mid-infrared methods preferentially selecting dusty, star-forming AGN and X-ray methods favoring gas-poor systems \citep{2017ApJ...835...27A, 2020ApJ...888...78S}.
 Additionally, most dual AGN searches are sensitive only to projected separations of $\sim 10$ kpc due to current angular resolution limits.
 However, dual AGNs span a broad separation distribution at each redshift, and observations limited to this range will systematically miss closer pairs.
 This separation-dependent selection bias makes it difficult to predict what fraction of observed dual AGNs will successfully evolve into gravitationally-bound SMBHBs and suggests that modeling of the separation distribution is inherently required to robustly link observed $f_\mathrm{dual}$ to the underlying SMBHB population.